blbadger/blbadger.github.io/clifford-attractor.md

 One can think of Euler maps with large $\Delta t$ values to be 'semicontinuous' because they represent a balance between recurrence relations and (approximately) continuous maps: a point's next position depends on both its current position as well as on the equation system's output for that step.

 As is the case for continuous systems (and unlike that for discrete systems), one can trace a point's path using a vector plot on a semicontinuous map.
-On the other hand, semicontinuous maps of dissipative nonlinear equations may be fractal, as is the case for discrete maps.
+On the other hand, semicontinuous maps of dissipative nonlinear equations may be fractals, as is the case for discrete maps.

 ### Semicontinuous Clifford maps are rich: one parameter combination yields many possible attractors